 Don’t turn that basement into a second rental unit until you know whether or not that’s allowed.
 Don’t convert the first floor of the building into commercial space if local zoning laws prohibit it.
 Be careful about food service business rules before you replace a break area full of vending machines with a little sandwich shop.
 Never assume you can add another room or second story to a building.
 Understand the degree of work that requires a permit before you start it.

 Real estate is a great investment option for those who want to achieve financial success.
-There are a number of benefits of buying investment properties over starting your own business.
-Investing in real estate is a great step towards achieving that much desired financial freedom.
+Becoming a successful real estate investor is a great step towards achieving that much desired financial freedom.
 Real estate investment offers better cash flow prospects than the stock market.
-Investing in real estate can be much safer than investing in the stock market or a small business, since the underlying property retains its value.
 However, you need to take care to avoid mistakes that cause so many dreams of getting rich investing in property turning into nightmares in bankruptcy court.